inyourarms/near-voting-example/REARME.md

 # A Fully Automated NEARCore Docker Deployment using GitHub Actions and Watchtower

-In this guide I will explain how to create a github actions workflow that automatically tests, builds, and deploys a Docker images built from the latest source code (tags: "rc" and "beta") of [NEARCore](https://github.com/nearprotocol/nearcore) repository.
+In this guide I will explain how to create a github actions workflow that automatically tests, builds, and deploys a Docker images that built from the latest source code (tags: "rc" and "beta") of [NEARCore](https://github.com/nearprotocol/nearcore) repository.

 ## Getting started